Chart Color Schemes

 Tusmore features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.2% of all households, including 38.1% couples with children, 29.2% couples without children, and 8.3% single parent families.
-Non-family households constitute the remaining 22.8%, with lone person households at 20.7% and group households comprising 1.4%.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.
+Non-family households make up the remaining 22.8%, with lone person households at 20.7% and group households comprising 1.4%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households